Notice for EIE2108 (+EIE2106) FIMT students

 · A place where you can get an easy-to-start Python distribution: https://www.anaconda.com/products/individual (Look for Anaconda Installers)

-Its user guide is available in https://docs.anaconda.com/anaconda/user-guide/
+Its user guide is available at https://docs.anaconda.com/anaconda/user-guide/

 · Door to Matplotlib: https://matplotlib.org/3.2.1/contents.html